How to Dehydrate Poblano Peppers – Dehydrating Poblano Peppers, A Step-by-Step Guide

 They are probably Mexico’s favorite chili pepper.
 When the poblano is fully ripened to a red color and dried, it is known as the ancho pepper.

-All you need to dehydrate poblano peppers is a good quality food dehydrator.
-We use the Nesco FD-61, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+All you need to dehydrate poblano peppers is a good-quality food dehydrator.
+We use the Nesco food dehydrators; you can check out our food dehydrator guide and learn why we think Nesco offers the best bang for the buck.

 Supplies Needed to Dehydrate Poblano Peppers